Enjoy a Bergische coffee table

 Rye bread with black pudding and onion

-If you want to experience a Bergische Kaffeetafel yourself, this is rarely possible without a reservation.
+However, if you want to experience a Bergisches Kaffeetafel for yourself, you can rarely do so without a reservation.

 However, the café where we enjoyed our Bergische Kaffeetafel no longer exists.
 Instead, you can try them at one of these cafes:

-Food Travel you find here.
-Here you will find more Restaurants and cafesthat we recommend.
+Food Travel You can also find more information here.
+Restaurants and cafesthat we recommend.

 Source: On-site research.
-We thank The Neanderland and North Rhine Westphalia Tourism for inviting me to this trip.
+We would like to thank you in any case The Neanderland and North Rhine Westphalia Tourism for inviting me to this trip.
 However, as always, our opinion remains our own.

 Text: © Copyright Monika Fuchs and TravelWorldOnline